Introduction to the Major

 -

-Join a student organization such as Berkeley Legal Studies Association.
+Join a student organization such as Berkeley Legal Studies Association(link is external).

 -